AbdurrahmanAdni/Simple-Job-Listing-Web-using-ReactJS/README.md

 1. You’ll need to have Node >= 8.10 and npm >= 5.6 on your machine

 2. Clone this repository by using this command :
 ```
 git clone https://github.com/AbdurrahmanAdni/Simple-Job-Listing-Web-using-ReactJS.git
 ```
+3. Enter the job-listing-web folder

-3. Install the npm by using this command
+4. Install the npm by using this command
 ```
 npm install
 ```